TimeWalkOrg/building-mill-valley-ca-vasco/README.md

-# Vasco (formerly the Pioneer Grocery)
+# Vasco (formerly "The Pioneer Grocery", then "Allen & Roseveare Grocers")
 106 Throckmorton Ave., Mill Valley, CA 94941

 ## Building History

-In the 1920's this building was Wheeler Martin's Pioneer Grocery, owned by no other than Wheeler Martin.
-Later, it became Mill Valley's first post office, with Wheeler becoming postmaster.
+"The first lot sold at the auction of 1890 was located at the corner of Bernard and Throckmorton Avenues.
+It was leased as the site of a carpenter shop which was replaced by 1894 with a two story building crowned with a cupola that became Wheeler Martin's Pioneer Grocery.
+Martin was appointed postmaster in 1894 and the post office was moved to his store from the railroad station."
+Source: [Mill Valley Historical Society Review, Spring 1984](http://www.millvalleylibrary.net/historyroom/collections/archive/files/mvhs1984spring-reduce_910d348bce.pdf)

+In the 1920's this building was known as Allen & Roseveare Grocers.

-- Built: Lot sold in 1890, Store opened in 1894
+- Built: Lot sold in 1890, Pioneer Grocery opened in 1894
-- Replaced: Unknown
+- Replaced: Remodeled, but never replaced
 - Architect: Unknown
-- Library link: Unknown

 ## SketchUp Model